josieparis/EP-KP-transcriptomics/README.md

 ## Significant tissue-enhanced or tissue-inhibited transcripts
 Data for both species are in the directory: tissue-enhanced-inhibited-outputs

-This contains significant tissue-enhanced and -inhibited transcripts for the brain, kidney, liver, muscle, skin.
+This contains significant tissue-enhanced and -inhibited transcripts

 Enhanced transcripts have a positive log2fold change.
 Inhibited transcripts have a nehative log2fold change.